HarryBeadle/speedcrunch/doc/src/userguide/syntax.rst

 Non-Decimal Bases
 +++++++++++++++++

-Sometimes you may require to work in numeral bases other than decimal.
-SpeedCrunch provides support for binary (base-2), octal (base-8) and hexadecimal (base-16) numbers.
+In addition to decimal (base-10) numbers, SpeedCrunch provides support for binary (base-2), octal (base-8) and hexadecimal (base-16) numbers.
 You can enter a number in any of these bases by marking it with the corresponding prefix:

 * ``0b`` or ``0B`` for **binary**, e.g. ``0b10010``.